-On the other hand, the difficulty of elucidating the mechanisms of river levee infiltration and stability problems is because these problems deal with unsaturated soil, intermediate soil, compacted soil and unsteady phenomena.
+On the other hand, the difficulty of elucidating the mechanisms of river levee infiltration and stability problems is because these problems deal with unsaturated soil, intermediate soil, compacted soil, and unsteady phenomena.
 Overflow, erosion, seepage, and earthquakes are the causes of riverbank breakage due to changes in the outside water level.
 Of these, all except for earthquakes are caused by rainfall, and the risk of riverbank breakage is increasing due to the recent local heavy rainfall.
 Currently, as an evaluation method for embankment structures, arc slip analysis is performed using the infiltration analysis results, such as rainfall, in the embankment design method Nonetheless, deformation analysis is not performed, and infiltration analysis and stability analysis are performed individually.
 However, the infiltration problem and the deformation problem are coupled, and it is hard to say that the current embankment evaluation method is sufficient.

-It is thought that local torrential rain will increase in the future, and it can be said that the risk of bank breakage will increases alongside this.
-Since the damage caused by river embankment is enormous, it is urgent to take measures against embankment failure, and for that purpose, it is important to elucidate the destruction mechanism of the river embankment.
+It is thought that local torrential rain will increase in the future, and it can be said that the risk of bank breakage will increase alongside this.
+There is an urgent need to take measures against embankment destruction, and for that purpose, it is important to elucidate the mechanism of embankment destruction.